jujharaujla/Conduit-Browser/README.md

-# Relay Browser 0.10
+# Relay Browser 0.11

-Relay opens one to four isolated Electron browser screens with guarded synchronization, enforced ad and tracker protection, diagnostics, and optional private routed connections.
+Relay opens one to four isolated Electron browser screens with Screen 1 as the controller, optional ad blocking, concise status diagnostics, guarded synchronization, and optional private routed connections.

-## What changed in 0.10
+## What changed in 0.11

-- Added enforced ad and tracker blocking to every Electron browser session.
+- Screen 1 is now the authoritative controller for clicks, typing, navigation, and scroll position.
-- The blocker cannot be disabled from the interface.
+- Follower screens automatically catch up when one remains on the previous page or at the wrong scroll position.
-- Settings now includes a live diagnostics console for connection checks, failures, resets, synchronization warnings, and protection statistics.
+- Security-challenge detection remains active for safety, but challenge warnings no longer appear in the toolbar or Settings console.
-- Every setup, restart, and screen-reset workflow now displays a smooth 0–100% progress bar alongside its individual steps.
+- A challenged screen is silently skipped instead of freezing synchronization for every screen.
-- Replaced the confusing **Tor split** interface label with **Multiple private connections**.
+- The Settings console now keeps only a short list of human-readable states such as **Connecting**, **Connected**, **Ready**, and **Connection error**.
-- The interface still explains that these private routes are powered by a local Tor service and are not separate commercial VPN subscriptions.
+- Ad and tracker protection can now be disabled from Settings.
-- The toolbar shows the current number of blocked requests.
+- Turning protection off shows a compatibility warning because some websites may refresh, interrupt the page, or sign the user out.
-- The locked setup, full restart, individual-screen resets, bounded bridge, and remote-DNS behavior from 0.9 remain included.
+- Individual screen reset, Restart everything, visible progress, private connections, and the bounded Tor bridge remain included.

 ## Install on macOS